intel/MigTD/readme.md

 ```
 cargo hash --image /path/to/migtd.bin
 ```
-The output of hash digest is `./migtd.servtd_info_hash` by default.

 You can also specify a custom configuration in the same format with `config/servtd_info.json`
 ```